 Cafe Clock, 7 Derb el Magana, Fez, Morocco, +212 661 183264

 Le Palais de Fez

-Despite its burgeoning expatriate and tourist population, Fez is still very much a city of closely guarded secrets, with several of its most stunning sights off bounds to travellers.
-Le Palais de Fez, which is entered via several staircases above a carpet shop, provides the best viewing platform for visitors eager to see the turquoise-roofed al-Qarawiyyin madrasa and mosque.
+Despite its burgeoning expatriate and tourist population, Fez is still very much a city of closely guarded secrets, with several of its most stunning sights off limits to travelers.
+Le Palais de Fez, which can only be entered via several staircases above a carpet shop, provides the best viewing platform for visitors eager to see the turquoise-roofed al-Qarawiyyin madrasa and mosque.
 It is also one of Fez’ finest traditional restaurants, with tiled pillars and a stunning mosaic ceiling.
 Order an array of sharing starters to get a sense of Fez’ rich and diverse cuisine before choosing your tajine.
-More daring diners should try the pastilla – a spicy pie stuffed with the meat of young pigeons – which is rumoured to be the best in town.
+More daring diners should try the pastilla – a spicy pie stuffed with the meat of young pigeons – which is rumored to be the best in town.

 Le Palais de Fez, 15 Makhfia Ecrif, Fez, Morocco, +212 535 761590